 |MISSION CRITICAL GEAR|

 |Ballistic Plates and/or Kevlar Soft Armour|

 |Primary Weapon System (Rifle, Shotgun, etc)|

 |Communications (Mobile Phone and HAM Radio)|

 |Knife or Multitool|

-As we can see by the list above, there is a fair amount of kit that needs to be securely attached to your person during a bug-out or responsive scenario.
-Adding all of this gear to a plate carrier is nowadays an outdated method, as it quickly becomes bulky and cumbersome.
-So my recommendation is to spread the load by adding a battle belt (or tactical/range belt) into the mix.
+As we can see by the list above, there is a fair amount of kit that needs to be securely attached to your person during a bug-out or response scenario.
+Adding all of this gear to a plate carrier is nowadays an outmoded method; it quickly becomes bulky and cumbersome.
+My recommendation is to rather spread the load between a plate carrier and a battle belt (or tactical/range belt).
 A couple of examples can be seen below.